NOTICE: TERMS AND CONDITIONS OF ADMISSION AND MEMBERSHIP (TERMS AND CONDITIONS)

 Member’s Admission Pass to Lunasa (Member’s Admission Pass)

-“Force Majeure Event” shall mean anything outside Luminate Trust’s reasonable control, including without limitation: fire, inclement weather, flooding, drought, earthquake, volcanic eruption, landslide, damage to the Site, lightning, explosion, sabotage, accident, labour dispute, terrorism, civil unrest, war, pandemic, “plandemic”, alien invasion, false flag event, any unforeseen or unexpected circumstances, and any rulings made by police, council, district health board government or other authority with lawful and appropriate jurisdiction.
+- “Force Majeure Event” shall mean anything outside Luminate Trust’s reasonable control, including without limitation: fire, inclement weather, flooding, drought, earthquake, volcanic eruption, landslide, damage to the Site, lightning, explosion, sabotage, accident, labour dispute, terrorism, civil unrest, war, pandemic, any unforeseen or unexpected circumstances, and any rulings made by police, council, district health board government or other authority with lawful and appropriate jurisdiction.

-In the very unlikely situation where Lunasa had to be postponed or cancelled due to a Force Majeure Event or other reason: Members understand that Luminate Trust reserves the right to uphold the Terms and Conditions as stated and to offer no refund, exchange, credit, transfer or other remedy; notwithstanding Luminate Trust also reserves the right at its sole discretion to decide whether any Members’ Admission Passes may be eligible for consideration towards another event held at another time in the same or in an alternate location with a similar or different program and activities.
+- In the very unlikely situation where Lunasa had to be postponed or cancelled due to a Force Majeure Event or for any other reason: Members understand that Luminate Trust reserves the right to uphold the Terms and Conditions as stated and may not be in a position to offer refund, exchange, credit, transfer or other remedy; notwithstanding Luminate Trust also reserves the right at its sole discretion to decide whether any Members’ Admission Passes may be eligible for consideration towards another event held at another time in the same or in an alternate location with a similar or different program and activities, or if refunds may be possible to offer either in full or in part.
 In such a situation, Luminate Trust reserves the right to notify members of the relevant details by email or any other method of suitable communication and not to enter into discussion on the matter.

 Payments via Luminate Trust’s Website Admission Portal